Trade directory · Tucson metro · Arizona

 Licensing Requirements

-Arizona requires Business License Class B-11 Pest Control through Arizona Department of Agriculture.
+Arizona requires Business License (B-category) for pest control through Arizona Department of Agriculture.
 Must pass written exam covering pest identification, pesticide application, and safety.
-Requires 40 hours pre-licensing education.
-Annual renewal with continuing education requirements.
-Individual applicators need certified applicator license.
+Applicators need Certified Applicator License with specific category endorsements.
+3 years experience or approved training required.
+Licenses renewed every 3 years with continuing education requirements.

 §2